aluanhaddad/ng2-conventions-decorators/README.md

 1. Verbose: Redundantly species configuration in strings.
 1. Error prone: Heavy use of optionality and simple strings fail to leverage strengths of Angular 2's foundational tools (e.g. TypeScript).
 1. Hard to teach: Recommended practices are now optional, but still expected, just optional.
 Angular 2 is opinionated, so there is no argument for flexibility or agnosticism.
-1. Harder to maintain: To know the tag name you need to use in html you have to read every components definition or documentation.
+1. Harder to maintain: To know the tag name you need to use in html you have to read every component's definition or documentation.

 -----